M0hammadrezaShakouri/ID3-Algorithm/README.md

 Glass Dataset: This is a Glass Identification dataset from UCI.
 It contains 10 attributes including id, etc. The response is glass type (discrete 7 values).

-I have done the following in this project:
+I have done the following takes in this project:

 1- Transform the datasets into a discrete state.